 In addition to participation from the local High School band, Eternal Harvest has gained the support of the Louisburg Historical Society.
-It will be part of a regional quilters’ conference, and the film will be projected onto the side of the town’s community building and broadcast over a local radio station for people to tune in and watch drive-in style.

 The performances and filming have brought together the past and future in this small town.
 It’s the 150-year anniversary of Louisburg’s founding and the local Library plans to incorporate Eternal Harvest into their celebrations.
 It is also Reed’s parents’ 50th wedding anniversary, the High School band marched in the Rose Bowl parade this year, and his family farm will be a stop on the Miami County Farm Tour (where the project will premiere May 12).
 The time in Louisburg is ripe for the coming of Eternal Harvest.